-Econ 511: Game Theory in Economics Spring 2015
+Econ 511: Game Theory, Fall 2017

-Instructor: Peter Norman Gardner 300C, normanp@email.unc.edu

-Office Hours Wednesdays 3:00-4:00 or by appointment.
+Instructor: Peter Norman Gardner 300C, normanp@email.unc.edu Office Hours Thursdays 2:00-3:00 or by appointment.

-Logistics: We meet Tuesdays and Thursdays at 11:00-12:15 in GA 007.
+Logistics: We meet Tuesdays and Thursdays at 12:30-1:45 in GA 307.

 Course Description: In this course we will study how strategic real world situations can be described as mathematical games.
 To do so we will define and examine the concept of a strategy, examine what it means to be rational or irrational, and define solution concepts that correspond to different assumptions about how well players can coordinate play as well as differences in assumptions about the sequential and informational structure.
-Most of these ideas will be illustrated in terms of applications such as bargaining, signalling, oligopoly, and dynamic pricing.
+Most of these ideas will be illustrated in terms of applications such as auctions, bargaining, signalling, oligopoly, and dynamic pricing.